Meteor-Community-Packages/meteor-packages/README.md

 1. `Versions` collection's `dependencies` field is represented as an array of objects where package name is stored as `packageName` key.
 This is to support package names with `.` in the name without any problems.

+2. `Packages` collection will contain 2 additional fields, `directAdds`, and `totalAdds` which are the direct and total install counts for the corresponding package.

-2. `Stats` collection adds the date field to the document for ease of querying chronologically.
+3. `Stats` collection adds the date field to the document for ease of querying chronologically.